 Yes, your whole family will be included in your assessment, and your children will be consulted about what they think about fostering.
 Many of our foster carers comment on the positive rewards that their birth children experience through being part of a foster family.

-- Can I foster if I am gay or lesbian?
+- Can I foster if I am from the LGBTQ+ community?

 - Can I foster if I don't live in Doncaster?